-- Increasing the per pupil minimum funding levels attracted by mainstream schools to: £3,750 (in 2020-21) and £4,000 (in 2021-22) for primary schools, and £5,000 in both years for secondary schools.
-It has recently consulted on how to implement a new requirement for local authorities to pass these minimums on to schools. - Payment of any remaining gains due under the new national funding formula (NFF) - so far, gains due have been capped. - An increase of 4% to the NFF's core factors. - That the funding floor in the NFF will be set at +1.84% in respect of pupil-led funding, per pupil (compared to schools' 2019-20 NFF baselines).
-This is in line with predicted inflation. - £780 million in additional High Need funding largely, this is for special educational needs provision.
+- Increase the per pupil minimum funding levels attracted by mainstream schools to: £3,750 (in 2020-21) and £4,000 (in 2021-22) for primary schools, and £5,000 in both years for secondary schools. - Pay any remaining gains still due under national funding formula (NFF) - so far, gains due have been annually capped. - Increase the NFF's core factor values by 4%. - Set a funding floor in the NFF of +1.84% in respect of pupil-led funding, per pupil (compared to schools' 2019-20 NFF baselines).
+This is in line with predicted inflation.

+Increase high need funding by £780 million in 2020-21.
+Largely, this is for complex special educational needs provision.

-Reaction to the Government's school funding pledges
+Reaction to the summer 2019 school funding pledges

-The schools funding announced equates to a real terms increase of £4.4 billion to the schools budget between 2019-20 and 2022-23.
-This excludes the additional teacher pension funding.
+The schools funding announced in summer 2019 equates to a real terms increase of £4.4 billion to the schools budget between 2019-20 and 2022-23.
+This excludes the teacher pension funding and the additional amounts pledged in the Conservative Party manifesto.

-The Institute for Fiscal Studies has estimated that the additional funding means a real terms increase in spending of 7.4% per pupil between 2019-20 and 2022-23, and after accounting for an expected increase in pupil numbers.
-The additional funding would, the IFS said, come "very close" to reversing the 8% (real terms) cut in total school spending per pupil seen between 2009-10 and 2018-19.
+In September 2019, the Institute for Fiscal Studies (IFS) estimated that this additional funding would equate to a real terms increase in spending of 7.4% per pupil between 2019-20 and 2022-23.
+It would, the IFS said, come "very close" to reversing the 8% (real terms) cut in total school spending per pupil seen between 2009-10 and 2018-19.

-Whilst the additional funding has been welcomed, critics have noted that it won't be made available until 2020-21.
-Others have observed that the promised funding may also be expected to cover significant teacher pay increases and have raised concerns about the distributional impacts.
+Whilst the additional funding has been welcomed, critics have noted that it won't begin until 2020-21.
+Others have observed that it may also need to cover significant teacher pay increases and have raised concerns about how the money will be shared out.